filodb/FiloDB/README.md

     cd jmh
     jmh:run -i 5 -wi 5 -f3

 You can get the huge variety of JMH options by running `jmh:run -help`.
-For stack profiling, do this:
+For good profiling, get JVM Flight Recorder output:

-    jmh:run -i 5 -wi 5 -f3 -prof stack -jvmArgsAppend -Djmh.stack.lines=3

-Stack profiling isn't as great as JVM Flight Recorder though.
-To use that, set a really high number of repetitions then get data through JMC:

-    jmh:run -i 1000 -wi 20 -f 3  -jvmArgsAppend -XX:MaxInlineLevel=20 -jvmArgsAppend -XX:+UnlockCommercialFeatures -jvmArgsAppend -XX:+FlightRecorder -jvmArgsAppend -Xmx2g
+    jmh:run -i 5 -wi 10 -f3 -prof jmh.extras.JFR -jvmArgsAppend -XX:MaxInlineLevel=20 -jvmArgsAppend -Xmx2g

+The JFR output file will be printed at the bottom of the console output.
+Load that from within `jmc` and you can get great analysis.
+Flame graphs and perfasm/dtraceasm profiling is also available.

 There are also stress tests in the stress module.
 See the [Stress README](stress/README.md).